 In 2003, the GAB recommended a Greenspace/Greenway Master Plan for the City.

 It was adopted in December 2003 by the City Council and has been utilized by the Planning Commission in connection with approval of projects.
 The GAB revised the initial Plan to include a vast expansion of the proposed greenspace/greenway areas.
 This first amendment to the Greenspace/Greenway Master Plan was adopted by the City Council in October 2004.

 This plan has resulted in the acquisition of several hundred acres of property located in environmentally sensitive areas.
 The greenspace/greenway areas include proposed bikeways and trails along existing and new roads and along waterways located within the City's growth boundary.
 Areas along waterways may be improved with natural trails and will be preserved by the dedication of conservation easements in developments or the acquisition of property by the City.
-The GAB discussed a possible greenway from Shelton Mill Road to a new elementary school being constructed near the intersection of East University Drive and North College Street in
+In 2013, the City received a life estate for twelve (12) plus acres of property on Glenn Avenue that will eventually become a passive park.